The Best Places to Visit in Florida—Beyond Miami

 The best way to experience Florida's Panhandle is by hopping between the close-knit towns along its Emerald Coast.
-After checking into Destin’s new Gulf-front Henderson Resort (it offers 70 coastal-chic guest rooms along with yoga classes, a salon, an adults-only pool, and a retro ice cream shop), it's time to hit the road, starting along Route 30A.
+After checking into Destin’s Gulf-front Henderson Resort (it offers 70 coastal-chic guest rooms along with yoga classes, a salon, an adults-only pool, and a retro ice cream shop), it's time to hit the road, starting along Route 30A.
 First stop: Grayton, an eclectic enclave where you can find sea-glass collages at The Shard Shop and live bluegrass bands at a funky low-lit dive called The Red Bar.
 Continue on to the utopian town of Seaside (it stood in as the set for The Truman Show) to have lunch with a waterfront view from the top deck of Bud and Alley’s before heading to Rosemary Beach, a Dutch Colonial hamlet centered around The Pearl Hotel and its hip rooftop lounge, which has cabanas, fire pits, and ocean vistas.
-Wrap up the day with a gourmet meal at Caliza or George’s in Alys Beach, a brand-new development whose cool Moroccan-meets-Mediterranean vibe stands out from the region’s Old Florida charm.
+Wrap up the day with a gourmet meal at Caliza or George’s in Alys Beach, whose cool Moroccan-meets-Mediterranean vibe stands out from the region’s Old Florida charm.

 RELATED: The 10 Best Beach Resorts in Florida